-Municipal Resilience Planning Assistance for Sea Level Rise, Coastal Flooding, Wastewater Treatment Infrastructure, & Policy

-Tools (methodologies and data) for municipalities in counties affected by Superstorm Sandy will include:

-- Sea level rise projections for Long Island Sound - Models and maps of the combined impacts of riverine flooding and storm surge - Models and maps of inland flooding under current and future climates - 20%, 10%, 5%, 2%, and 1% annual chance flood inundation from storms - Evaluation of extreme future climate storm scenarios (category 2 hurricane) against the current 1% (100-year) and 0.2% (500-year) flood inundation levels - Vulnerability assessment process for wastewater treatment plants - Policy and financing options for resilience projects that may be effective in Connecticut based on a survey of municipal needs - The Connecticut Climate Change Preparedness Plan: Adaptation Strategies for Agriculture, Infrastructure, Natural Resources and Public Health Climate Change Vulnerabilities ("The Preparedness Plan") was published in 2011 and finalized in 2013.
-The 2013 Preparedness Plan includes a number of goals around developing sea level rise projections; preserving ecosystem services, and modeling inland migration of tidal marshes.
+- Municipal Resilience Planning Assistance for Sea Level Rise, Coastal Flooding, Wastewater Treatment Infrastructure, & Policy Tools (methodologies and data) for municipalities in counties affected by Superstorm Sandy will include: - Sea level rise projections for Long Island Sound - Models and maps of the combined impacts of riverine flooding and storm surge - Models and maps of inland flooding under current and future climates - 20%, 10%, 5%, 2%, and 1% annual chance flood inundation from storms - Evaluation of extreme future climate storm scenarios (category 2 hurricane) against the current 1% (100-year) and 0.2% (500-year) flood inundation levels - Vulnerability assessment process for wastewater treatment plants - Policy and financing options for resilience projects that may be effective in Connecticut based on a survey of municipal needs - The Connecticut Climate Change Preparedness Plan: Adaptation Strategies for Agriculture, Infrastructure, Natural Resources and Public Health Climate Change Vulnerabilities ("The Preparedness Plan") was published in 2011 and finalized in 2013.
+The 2013 Preparedness Plan includes a number of goals around developing sea level rise projections; preserving ecosystem services, and modeling inland migration of tidal marshes. - Green Infrastructure DEEP is working with municipalities to encourage the use of green infrastructure and low impact development (LID) practices to facilitate groundwater recharge.
+Implementation of green infrastructure can reduce the water temperature and amount of pollutants entering the Sound, which reduces the demand on City infrastructure.
+Further information on this can be found in Chapter 8, Sustainability & the Norwalk Environment.